cdr-int/msg-system/README.md

-# Blank App
+# Messaging App

-This is a blank app.
-See our [app configuration docs](https://docs.replit.com/replit-app/configuration#replit-app-configuration) for more information on how to configure it.
-Or visit the Dependencies pane to add languages, language packages, and system packages.
+This is a fun project I am making with the help of some of my college friends I have used a combination of replit ai, chatgpt and claud

+I am hosting on Vercel with Mongo DB as a databse tool